 Be aware that some ferry services only run in high season between November and April, so make sure you check the route before you plan your trip.

 From Trang, you will need to get a minivan to Kuan Tung Ku Pier where you get the ferry further to Koh Mook.
 You can buy joint tickets that include both the minivan and the ferry ride.
 The ride to the ferry is about 45 minutes and the ferry takes about 30 minutes.
 You also have an option to take an express transfer which includes minivan and longtail boat.
 This goes at your schedule so you won’t have to wait.

 From Koh Lanta

 The only way to get from Koh Lanta to Koh Mook is by speedboat.
 This takes about 1 hour and 15 minutes and runs 7 times a week.

 The ferry ride to Koh Mook from Koh Lipe takes between 2 and 4 hours and run 7 times a week.
 You can book the ferry tickets at any travel agency on Koh Lipe or online.

 Things to do on Koh Mook

 There are plenty of things to do on Koh Mook if you are into raw nature and the Thai island culture.
 This is not the place for touristy flashy experiences that you get on popular places like Koh Lanta or Phuket.
-Koh Mook is a place for the adventurer and the curious traveler that enjoys the simple island life.
+Koh Mook is a place for the adventurer and the curious traveler that enjoys the simple island life and one of the best quiet islands in Thailand.
 Here are some of the best things to do on the island.